CraftSpider/rebound/README.md

   - Unions
   - All three kinds of generics
   - Impl Blocks
-- Support for these things is being worked on
+- Support for these things is being worked on / considered
   - Traits
   - Top-level Functions
   - Statics